Ride Start Communications

 2. Describe the Route

 Hand out route slips when appropriate and verbally describe each route and destination.
-It is important to identify the first regroup point for each route and any special route related safety issues between the start and the first regroup.
+Identify the regroup points for each route and any special route related safety issues.
 Keep information simple as regular riders may know it and new riders will not remember lengthly details.
 The presence of new or infrequent riders may mean providing them additional information to make sure they understand route options.

 3. Identify Groups